 Place the oats, ground cardamom, water and milk in a large pan over a low heat.
 Bring to a simmer for 10 minutes, stirring continuously.
 This slow and low method will give you the creamiest porridge.

-Ladle the porridge into bowls, top with pears, pecans, a little lemon zest and a large dollop of almond butter.
+Ladle the porridge into bowls, top with pears, pecans, a little lemon zest and a large dollop of smooth almond butter.
 Keep the jar extra close as you’ll want to keep topping up.

 Pip’s Top Tip: Remember to give your nut butter a good stir before using it, as the oils can naturally separate.
 This is because there is no palm oil in any of our nut butters, which is often added to stop this natural separation.